mym0404/react-native-kakao/README.md

 </p>
 <a href="https://rnkakao.dev">Documentation</a>

----

-> [!IMPORTANT]
-> (NEW ARCH) The generated type of Codegen of RN 0.74 is changed.
-So currently, the package can't be built with RN 0.74.
-But we'll publish new version compatible with 0.74 soon 🙏If you are using under 0.74 with new architecture, you should be fine.

----

 **React Native Kakao** is a collection of official React Native modules connecting you to Kakao services; each module is a light-weight JavaScript layer connecting you to the native Kakao SDKs for both iOS and Android.